jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ---

-TL;DR -- A Russian-style 24-hour watch, aligned with the equatorial plane and aimed with a knife blade, makes a fantastic solar compass.
+TL;DR -- A Russian-style 24-hour watch, aligned with the equatorial plane and aimed with a knife blade, makes a fantastic solar compass with 3° accuracy.
 Your inferior 12-hour watch will do fine too, with a bit of trickery.
 {:.tangent .indent}